santogioia-scandit/data-capture-documentation/docs/sdks/android/sparkscan/get-started.md

 - Register the listener to be informed when new barcodes are scanned and update your data whenever this event occurs

 :::note
-If you need to integrate SparkScan into a SwiftUI view hierarchy, these are the additional steps:
+If you’re looking to integrate SparkScan into a Compose view hierarchy, there are additional steps you need to follow:

-    - Create a custom `UIViewController` subclass for managing SparkScan, as described in the rest of this section.
+Create an `AndroidView` to wrap the `SparkScanView` instance, initialized as described in the rest of this section.
-    - Download `SparkScanSwiftUI.swift` and add it to your Xcode project.
-    - Incorporate SparkScan into your SwiftUI view using the `withSparkScan` view modifier.
-Pass an instance of the SparkScan view controller as demonstrated below:

-    ```java
-    var body: some View {
-    VStack {
-        Image(systemName: "globe")
-            .imageScale(.large)
-            .foregroundStyle(.tint)
-        Text("Hello, world!")
-    }
-    .withSparkScan(sparkScanViewController)
-    }
-    ```
+Monitor the view lifecycle so you can call the view lifecycle methods in `SparkScanView` when necessary.
+This can be done using a combination of `DisposableEffect` and the `onRelease` callback of `AndroidView`.
 :::

 ## Create a New Data Capture Context Instance